thatrevguy/windows_firewall/README.md

 #####`out_policy`
 Determines outbound policy for all profiles.
 If not included, module will assume that outbound policy is AllowOutbound.
 Valid values are 'AllowOutbound' and 'BlockOutbound'.

-#####`apply_rules`
-Determines whether or not module applies rules defined in hiera.
-Valid values are 'true' and 'false'.
-<br/> **_WARNING:_** Enabling this makes puppet the authoritative source for ALL of the system's firewall rules.
-Any rules that do not match something defined in hiera will be disabled.
-Make sure you have console access when testing.

 #####`rule_key`
 Determines what key name is used to load firewall rules from hiera.